Sunghwan0112/Speech-Recognition-Project/README.md

 ```
 ## Data Augmentation Preparation

-Baseline was simply the original libre speech data without any augmenataion techniques.
+Baseline was simply the original libre 100 speech data without any augmenataion techniques.
 First time, I used specaugmenation,
 Second time, I used specaugmentation + noise
 Lastly, I used specaugmentation + noise + noise
 Espnet already has built-in speed pertubation data augmentation.
 So I used the speed perturbation (x0.9, 1, 1.1) for the augmented data.

+## Overview

+The goal of this project is to explore the impact of different augmentation methods on the performance of ASR models.
+The baseline dataset is the original, unmodified Libre 100 speech data.

+## Augmentation Techniques

+We employed a series of augmentation strategies to enrich the dataset:

+### 1. SpecAugment

+The initial step involved applying SpecAugment, which manipulates the spectrogram of the audio files to create variations.

+### 2. SpecAugment with Noise

+Next, we introduced additive noise to the SpecAugmented data to simulate more challenging acoustic environments.

+### 3. Enhanced Noise Augmentation

+In a further enhancement, two layers of noise were applied in conjunction with SpecAugment to test the robustness of our ASR models against background interference.

+### 4. Speed Perturbation

+Using ESPnet’s built-in feature, we adjusted the speed of the audio playback at rates of 0.9x, 1x, and 1.1x, providing a form of pitch and tempo variation.

 ![pipeline](./images/pipeline.png)

 ## Run
 train_new = the original train data + augmented data from the original train data.